meroton/git-toprepo/README.md

 ## History combination strategy

 The basic idea is to combine all the history from all the subrepositories in a reproducible way.
-This means that even if users keep the emulated mono repository locally on their own computers, they can still share mono commit hashes with everyone else.
+This means that even if users keep the emulated monorepository locally on their own computers, they can still share monocommit hashes with everyone else.

 Consider the following history and commits: